nikitavoloboev/data/docs/distributed-systems/message-queue/message-queue.md

 - [A Message Queue in Shell](https://pencil.toast.cafe/wt2om7i8t7) ([Lobsters](https://lobste.rs/s/p2hlkz/message_queue_shell))
 - [SAQ](https://github.com/tobymao/saq) - Simple Async Queues.
 Simple and performant job queueing framework built on top of asyncio and redis.
 - [Bull Dashboard](https://github.com/felixmosh/bull-board) - UI built on top of Bull or BullMQ to help you visualize your queues and their jobs.
+- [dispenserd](https://github.com/realtux/dispenserd) - Job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.